Nick-Zoc/My-Terminal-Setup/Readme.md

 ## 🚀 **Installation Methods**

+## 🔴 Currently the Method 1 is not working, use the 'Git Clone' one: Method 2.

 ## ⚠️ Before any of it RUN this: ⚠️
 ### Run this command in PowerShell as ADMINISTRATOR:
 ```powershell